 Custom XML device policy

-You can create custom XML policies in Endpoint Management to customize the following features on supported Windows and Zebra Android devices:
+You can create custom XML policies in Endpoint Management to customize the following features on supported Windows, Zebra Android, and Android Enterprise devices:

 - Provisioning, which includes configuring the device, and enabling or disabling features